mattiadr/SDP-Astar/doc/DOCUMENTATION.md

 the sequential version, the first path found will be the best one.

 ### Parallelism

 The parallelism is obtained using `std::thread`, the implementation of threads of C++ standard library.
-Synchronization is managed with `std::barrier` for the message passing version and with `std::counting_semaphore` for the shared memory version.
+Synchronization is managed with `std::barrier` for both version and `std::mutex` is used to protect shared resources in the shared version.

-Message queues are implemented using boost lock-free queues or with single consumer multi producer queues which use `std::mutex` to protect from race conditions when adding to the queue.

-Single consumer multi producer queue `scmp_queue.h` has been implemented as an alternative to boost lock-free queues.
-We use two separate queues for reading and for writing, switching them when the reading queue is empty.
-In this way reading from the queue should be lock-free in most cases.

-[//]: # (TODO Add something on the shared version)

-[//]: # (TODO Add specifics on both parallel algorithms)
+In the message passing version message queues are implemented using boost lock-free queues.
+Each thread explore its own nodes and add work to the message queues of the other threads.
+The threads are synchronized every time they have no work to do to check for the termination condition.

+In the shared memory version all the shared resources are protected by locks, and the threads are synchronized when checking for the termination condition with the same strategy used for message passing.

 ### Termination condition